Getting Started

 Start the app

-Run the development server, go to http://localhost:3000/notes in a browser and you should see the list of notes.
+Run the development server, go to http://localhost:3000/instruments in a browser and you should see the list of instruments.

 npm run dev